svrooij/sonos-api-docs/docs/services/group-management.md

 ## Events

-The GroupManagementService has properties that might be emitted if you subscribe to events.
+The GroupManagementService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events